-- You may need to scroll up or down to see all of the calculations.
-Tap CLOSE when done (see "18.1.
-The SmartBolus Calculator" on page 254 for details). - The amount originally scheduled for delivery if you canceled an immediate bolus. - For an extended bolus, the amount delivered now and extended, and the percentage (%) of the meal bolus delivered now and extended. - If a bolus is ongoing, unconfirmed, or lost, how much of the bolus has been confirmed.
+- Whether the bolus was calculated by the SmartBolus Calculator or it was a manual bolus. - The amount originally scheduled for delivery if you canceled an immediate bolus. - For an extended bolus, the amount delivered now and extended, and the percentage (%) of the meal bolus delivered now and extended. - If a bolus is ongoing, unconfirmed, or lost, how much of the bolus has been confirmed